Dive into Dating Apps

 Whether that sounds exciting or terrifying, here at SG HQ we want to help you dodge the digital land mines that come with this new courting process.
 Dating is complicated enough; choosing the right app should be the easy part.

-Below, a breakdown of popular dating apps so you can be on your way to a new tech-based courtship:
+Below, a breakdown of popular dating apps and how to find your match:

 By now, you’ve heard of Tinder and its infamous fails.
 You probably even know a buddy or two who’s found a great girl (or at least gone on a few great dates) using the app.
 Why not see what the hype is all about?
 Linked through your Facebook, you plug in your age range and distance you’re willing travel for l-o-o-o-o-v-e, select a few profile photos, and swipe your way to happily ever after – or happily ever for now.
 Simple enough.